DataDog/integrations-core/istio/README.md

 * Collect metrics on what apps are making what kinds of requests
 * Look at how applications are using bandwidth
-* Understand istio's resource consumption
+* Understand Istio's resource consumption

 ## Setup